 - Learn More.
 See the Colin’s Hope website for more lifesaving tips to keep you and your family safe around the water.

 Learning to swim and becoming a strong swimmer is one of the most important things you can do to prevent drowning.
 But don’t let complacency lure you into thinking your strong swimmers are drown-proof.
-With a little more awareness and vigilance we can all have fun, stay safe, and prevent drowning.
+With a little more awareness and vigilance we can all have fun, stay safe, and prevent drowning, by keeping swimmers safe.